drlight17/AsbraSMS/README.md

 # AsbraSMS
-Simple web frontend for smstools smsd folder must be a link to /var/spool/sms default smstools folder.
+Simple web frontend for smstools gateway with API smsd folder must be a link to /var/spool/sms default smstools folder.
 Could be done with fstab:

 ```bash